Equilibrium Module

 • eq_filename::String - Path to equilibrium input file

-• jac_type::String - Jacobian coordinate type ("hamada", "pest", "equal_arc", "boozer", "park", "other")
+• jac_type::String - Jacobian coordinate type ("hamada", "pest", "equal_arc", "boozer", "park", "custom")

-• power_bp::Int - Poloidal field power exponent for Jacobian
+• power_bp::Int - Poloidal field power exponent for Jacobian (internal, derived from jac_type; deprecated as a TOML input key)

-• power_b::Int - Total field power exponent for Jacobian
+• power_b::Int - Total field power exponent for Jacobian (internal, derived from jac_type; deprecated as a TOML input key)

-• power_r::Int - Major radius power exponent for Jacobian
+• power_r::Int - Major radius power exponent for Jacobian (internal, derived from jac_type; deprecated as a TOML input key)

-• power_rc::Int - Minor radius (rfac = √((R-R₀)²+(Z-Z₀)²)) power exponent for Jacobian
+• power_rc::Int - Minor radius (rfac = √((R-R₀)²+(Z-Z₀)²)) power exponent for Jacobian (internal, derived from jac_type; deprecated as a TOML input key)

 • r0exp::Float64 - Major radius normalization for CHEASE/EQDSK [m]